Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/Readme.md

 ## Objectives

-- Learn about persistence technologies in iOS (NSUserDefaults, Keychain, NSCoding, CoreData, Realm)
+- Learn about persistence technologies in iOS (UserDefaults, Keychain, NSCoding, CoreData, Realm)
 - Store and retrieve information locally on your iOS device.
 - Store and retrieve sensitive information in iOS.
 - Discover, learn and understand the iOS filesystem.